How Can You Calculate Shipping Costs with the USPS Shipping Calculator?

-The USPS shipping calculator is a simple and useful tool available online that calculates your shipping charges.
-All that is required are the details of your package, such as volume, dimensions, origin, and destination.
-This tool eliminates the need for guesswork and provides room for the comparison of prices with other shipping companies.
+The USPS shipping calculator is a simple and valuable online tool that calculates your shipping charges.
+All that is required are your package details, such as volume, dimensions, origin, and destination.
+This tool eliminates the need for guesswork and provides room for comparing prices with other shipping companies.

 4) How to use the USPS shipping calculator?

 USPS has focused on making the tool as easily accessible as possible.
 The tool is really simple to use and allows you to estimate your shipping costs beforehand.
 Here are the easy-to-follow steps: